blarer/youtube-sentiment-extension/README.md

 * **Comment Fetching:** Automatically retrieves top-level comments from any YouTube video using the YouTube Data API.
 * **AI-Powered Sentiment Analysis:** Utilizes Google Gemini to determine the sentiment (Positive, Negative, Neutral) of individual discussion clusters.
 * **Discussion Point Summarization:** Gemini AI generates concise summaries for each identified discussion point, capturing the main collective sentiment and ideas.
-* **Advanced Comment Clustering:** Employs **HDBSCAN** (Hierarchical Density-Based Spatial Clustering of Applications with Noise) for more robust clustering, capable of discovering clusters of varying shapes and densities.
-It uses **UMAP** dimensionality reduction to preprocess comment embeddings to 10 components, improving clustering efficiency and quality, and automatically determines the optimal number of clusters without needing a predefined `k`.
-Noise points (comments not assigned to any cluster) are also explicitly handled.
+* **Advanced Comment Clustering (HDBSCAN & UMAP):** As detailed above, comments are grouped into coherent discussion points using a sophisticated, density-based approach that adapts to the data's natural structure.
 * **Overall Sentiment Breakdown:** Provides a quick overview of the total positive, negative, and neutral comments analyzed.
-* **Interactive UI Overlay:** Displays analysis results directly on the YouTube video page in a clear, interactive overlay, now with **improved Chart.js loading** for reliable rendering of the sentiment distribution pie chart.
+* **Interactive UI Overlay:** Displays analysis results directly on the YouTube video page in a clear, interactive overlay, now with improved chart rendering.
+* **Dark Mode Toggle:** User-friendly dark mode option for comfortable viewing.
+* **Persistent Preferences:** Saves dark mode preference using Chrome's local storage.

 ## How it Works

 1.  **Comment Retrieval:** When activated on a YouTube video page, the extension fetches top-level comments using the YouTube Data API.
 2.  **Embedding Generation:** Each fetched comment is sent to a Flask backend, which uses Google Gemini's `embedding-001` model to generate a numerical vector (embedding) representing its semantic meaning.
-3.  **Clustering & Dimensionality Reduction (Backend):** Comments and their embeddings are sent to the backend Python server (`my_llm_backend/app.py`).
-Here, **UMAP** is applied to reduce the dimensionality of the embeddings, followed by **HDBSCAN** to group similar comments into coherent discussion points.
-This process automatically identifies different discussion topics and handles noise, leveraging Python's data science libraries.
+3.  **Advanced Clustering & Dimensionality Reduction (Backend Process):** Comments and their embeddings are then processed by the backend Python server (`my_llm_backend/app.py`).
+Here's the advanced pipeline:
+    * **UMAP Reduction:** The high-dimensional embeddings are first reduced to a more manageable 10 components using UMAP.
+    * **HDBSCAN Clustering:** The reduced embeddings are then fed into HDBSCAN, which identifies core clusters, sub-clusters, and noise points based on data density.
+    * This refined clustering provides more nuanced and accurate topic identification.
-4.  **Sentiment and Summary Analysis:** For each identified cluster, a representative set of comments is sent to the Flask backend.
+4.  **Sentiment and Summary Analysis:** For each identified cluster (excluding noise points), a representative set of comments is sent to the Flask backend.
 The backend uses Google Gemini's `gemini-1.5-flash` model to analyze these comments, determine the overall sentiment (Positive, Negative, Neutral) of the cluster, and generate a concise summary.
 5.  **Display Results:** The analyzed data, including overall sentiment counts and detailed discussion points with their sentiments and summaries, is displayed in an overlay on the YouTube page.
-The Chart.js library is now dynamically loaded into the page's head to ensure charts render correctly, destroying any previous instances to prevent conflicts.
+The Chart.js library is now dynamically loaded into the page's head to ensure charts render correctly, destroying any previous instances to prevent conflicts and memory issues.

 ## Setup and Installation